Undistraction/cssapi/README.md

 ![Rhythm](/docs/images/rhythm-example.png)

 You don't have to use either rhythm units or the `baseline` helper, but they will give you site-wide consistency of spacing and a single place to change this spacing.
 This technique is especially powerful when you need to change spacing at different breakpoints.

+### Tokens

+CSSAPI makes heavy use of the idea of tokens.
+A token consists of a camel-cased name followed by a colon and another camel-cased key.
+A token is a way for you to say 'replace this token with a value from my configuration.

+For example, `fontSize: scale:huge` would be replaced by the value with a key of `huge` inside the `scale` map defined in your config, or `color:danger` would be replaced by the the value with a key of `danger` inside the `color` map defined in your config.

+You can use tokens within maps to refer to values within the same, or different maps.

+### Validation

+Throughout this library, validation is used where possible to generate useful errors if you supply invalid or incorrect values and any errors should include useful messages to help you understand what's gone wrong.
+If you receive unhelpful errors, please open an issue so I can make sure they are more useful.

-## Configuration
+### Configuration

-The first thing you need to do is create the `api` function and export it for use throughout your application. `cssapi` exports a default function, and calling it will return an api function.
+The first thing you need to do is create the `api` function and export it for use throughout your application. `cssapi` exports a default function, and calling it will return your `api` function.

 ```JavaScript
 import cssapi from 'cssapi'